 However, it is expensive and can increase signal losses if not applied correctly.

-Electroless Nickel Electroless Palladium and Immersion Gold is similar to ENIG but eliminates the creation of a metal compound (black pads) between the gold and nickel layers.
+Electroless Nickel Electroless Palladium and Immersion Gold are similar to ENIG but eliminate the creation of a metal compound (black pads) between the gold and nickel layers.
 It does so by introducing a stable palladium layer.

 The finish also results in better soldering, makes the surface smoother, and enhances oxidation & heat resistance.

 Immersion Tin is one of the more traditional methods and involves depositing tin on the circuit board base via chemical displacement.
 The deposited layer protects the copper underneath from oxidizing and does not have any lead, so it is safe.

 However, the process is prone to creating tin whiskers.
 While IT is ideal for press-fit insertion PCBs, it is unsuitable for multiple assembly processes.